daegalus/fukiya/README.md

     ..post('/', postHandler)
     ..get('/:userid', getDynamicHandler)
     ..staticFiles('./test/static')
+    ..use(new FukiyaFormParser())
     ..listen('127.0.0.1', 3333);
 }
 ```

 Changes
 =======
+v0.0.4
+- Middleware support.
+- Form Parsing.
+UrlEncoded and MultiPart (MultiPart is very poorly implemented, and hacky, expect bugs.)

 v0.0.3
 - Updated for M3.
 Current changes made it MUCH easier to wrap things and route.
 - Added FukiyaContext that can be used to store Middleware data.
 More on that in future versions.